 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds Recent Sales of Unregistered Securities
+Unregistered Sales of Equity Securities and Use of Proceeds

+Recent Sales of Unregistered Securities

-From April 1, 2021 through June 30, 2021, we granted to our employees and consultants options to purchase an aggregate of 7,260 shares of our common stock under our 2015 Equity Incentive Plan, at an exercise price of \$19.94 per share.
-On July 30, 2021, after the quarter ended, we granted each of our executive officers options to purchase an aggregate of 622,990 shares of our common stock under our 2021 Equity Incentive Plan, at an exercise price of \$16.00 per share.
+From July 1, 2021 through September 30, 2021, we granted to our employees and consultants stock options to purchase an aggregate of 295,633 shares of our common stock under our 2021 Equity Incentive Plan, at exercise prices ranging from \$12.54 to \$15.38 per share.
+On July 30, 2021, we granted to our named executive officers and certain employees stock options to purchase an aggregate of 622,990 shares of our common stock under our 2021 Equity Incentive Plan.
+The awards will vest over one to four years of service.